 Warning Be sure to read, understand, and follow all safety instructions.
 Warning Only qualified electricians should carry out all electrical installation and maintenance work on the HGA filter.
 Warning All wiring must be in accordance with the National Electrical Code (NEC) and/or any other codes that apply to the installation site.
 Warning Disconnect all power before working on the equipment.
 Do not attempt any work on a powered HGA filter.
-Warning The HGA filter drive, motor, and other connected equipment must be properly grounded.
+Warning The HGA filter and other connected equipment must be properly grounded.
 Warning The HGA filter may receive power from two or more sources.
 Three-phase power is connected to the main input terminals of the HGA filter.
 All of these sources of power must be disconnected before working on the HGA filter.
-Warning After switching off the power, always allow 5 minutes for the capacitors in the HGA filter and in the drive to discharge before working on the HGA filter, the drive, the motor, or the connecting wiring.
-It is good practice to check with a voltmeter to make sure that all sources of power have been disconnected and that all capacitors have discharged before beginning work.
+Warning After switching off the power, always allow 5 minutes for the capacitors in the HGA filter and connected equipment to discharge before working on the HGA filter, associated equipment, or the connecting wiring.
+It is good practice to check with a voltmeter to ensure that all sources of power have been disconnected and that all capacitors have discharged before beginning work.